 - Ensure senior loved ones make use of a cane or walker at all times when advised by the physician, to compensate for any muscular or balance deficits.

 - Speak with the physician about any potential medication side effects that could bring about dizziness or drowsiness, each of which heighten fall risk.

 - Make sure the senior you love receives at least annual eye exams and that corrective lenses are always worn when prescribed.

 Compassionate Nursing Services can assist in a variety of ways, from in-home safety appraisals to prevent falls, to highly individualized care for seniors dealing with all the challenges of a TBI, as well as other conditions.
-Call us at 314-432-4312 for a free in-home assessment and also to find out more about how our highly professional senior home care in St. Louis is helping older adults live life to the fullest, on a daily basis.
+Call us at 314-432-4312 for a free in-home assessment and also to find out more about how we can help with our professional home health care in St. Louis and the surrounding areas.